yuku/textcomplete/README.md

 ## License

-&copy; Yuku Takahashi- This software is licensed under the MTI license.
+&copy; Yuku Takahashi - This software is licensed under the MIT license.